Cannabis Banking

 Because it’s a federal issue, Congress has an opportunity to do something about it.

-Congress should allow state-licensed cannabis businesses to participate in the banking system and remove the risk of criminal prosecution for banks that serve legitimate state cannabis businesses and their service providers.
+Congress should allow state-licensed cannabis businesses to participate in the banking system and remove the risk that banks and other financial services providers will face legal liability, or regulatory, civil, or even criminal penalties just for providing services to legitimate state cannabis businesses and their service providers.

-Congress should support and pass legislation like the Secure and Fair Enforcement (SAFE) Banking Act of 2021 and allow banks to serve cannabis-related businesses in states where the activity is legal.
+Congress should support and pass legislation like the Secure and Fair Enforcement Regulation (SAFER) Banking Act, which previously passed the Senate Banking Committee with bipartisan support, or the SAFE Banking Act and allow banks to serve otherwise law-abiding cannabis-related businesses in states where the activity is legal.

 Learn more in-depth about cannabis banking here.